 The Master of Science in Health Data Analytics prepares you to succeed in this emerging field at the intersection of health informatics, data science, and computational modeling.

-The Master of Science in Health Data Analytics (an intensive interdisciplinary program between Khoury College of Computer and Information Sciences and the Bouvé College of Health Science), prepares you to succeed in this emerging field at the intersection of health informatics, data science, and computational modeling.
+The Master of Science in Health Data Analytics (an intensive interdisciplinary program between Khoury College of Computer Sciences and the Bouvé College of Health Science), prepares you to succeed in this emerging field at the intersection of health informatics, data science, and computational modeling.
 A strong, competency-based curriculum addresses a wide spectrum of analytics, including data acquisition from traditional and emerging data streams, data aggregation methods, data mining algorithms, predictive computational modeling, and visualization techniques.
 The program consists of a standard track geared for candidates interested in an industry or healthcare career, as well as a research-based track focused on Personal Health Informatics or Population Health.

 Program prepares student to become Certified Health Data Analyst (CHDA), the only data analysis credential in healthcare, through the American Health Information Management Association